-Section 1001 or Section 1013 and, therefore, must attest that the service they offer is only nomadic interconnected VoIP (i.e., without a fixed component).
+Parties' recommendations to reinstate the Section 285 registration process78101_conflict with the fundamental policy objectives of competitive neutrality and customer transparency.
+As explained above, nomadic interconnected VoIP service providers are not required to obtain operating authority pursuant to Section 1001 or Section 1013 and, therefore, must attest that the service they offer is only nomadic interconnected VoIP (i.e., without a fixed component).

-Parties also recommend the Commission create a unique classification, or utility type, specific to interconnected VoIP service.79
+Parties also recommend the Commission create a unique classification, or utility type, specific to interconnected VoIP service.79102

 Establishing new utility type codes for interconnected VoIP service is consistent with the Commission's historical approach of treating unique types of providers differently.
 For example, interconnected VoIP service providers were issued utility type Digital Voice Service (DVS) when registered.
-Cal Broadband provided the historical example of how, following the breakup of AT&T's telephone monopoly in California, the Commission created the classifications of CLECs and IECs, to reflect provision of local telephone service within a specified area and long-distance telephone service outside of that specified area.
-Cal Broadband also recites Commission history of establishing the wireless classifications of CMRS and radiotelephone utilities (RTUs), as well as CLECs.80
+Cal Broadband provided the historical example of how, following the breakup of AT&T's